 A new offence of causing death or serious injury by dangerous cycling is set to be introduced in the UK.
 When introduced, the offence will penalise cyclists who are deemed responsible for harming pedestrians and other road users.
 Like the similar existing...

 Statutory rape is an extremely serious sexual offence.
 Being convicted of statutory rape can therefore have severe consequences.
-Here, we discuss what statutory rape is, what the punishment for statutory rape could be, what defences there may be for...
+In Brief In England and Wales, statutory rape is a sexual offence where a victim is deemed legally unable to provide...

 The fact that many police forces allow road users to upload footage and complaint details online has led to a rise in so-called traffic ‘vigilantes’.
 One notable traffic vigilante, known as Cycling Mikey, is said to have reported over 1,000...

 There has been plenty of discussion surrounding rap and drill lyrics and whether they can be utilised as evidence in criminal trials.
-Over the past few years, there have been multiple instances of rap and drill lyrics being used to support criminal charges....
+In Brief In the UK, rap and drill lyrics, music videos, and social media posts are increasingly used by the Crown...

 In a landmark case, two men from Leicestershire and South London have become the first people to be charged in England and Wales for the criminal offences of assisting a foreign intelligence service and agreeing to accept a material benefit from a foreign...